gae123/sd2/README.md

    1. Before you start you need to make sure that you can use ssh with
       certificates to login from the editing machine to the development host(s).
       Do not add the hosts to .ssh/config or /etc/hosts, the tool will take care of this.
    1. You also need to create your container image(s).
-The image will contain your development environment.
+The image(s) will contain your development environment.
 Evertyhing but your IDE should be there.
       Here are some suggestions to follow to make images compatible with sd<sup>2</sup>: